collective/collective.gallery/README.rst

 * Topic can be criterized to list only Image content type
 * Link can be sources of photos throw picasaweb.google.com and flickr.com services.

-Next you have the business component: IGallery.
+Next you have the main component: IGallery.
 This interface is implemented at two levels:

-* As named adapter over IATLink to get photos from picasaweb or flickr.
+* As named adapter over IATLink to get photos from picasaweb or flickr or facebook.
 * As browserview to control the resource (@@gallery)

 Folder & Image